Generalizations of generating functions for basic hypergeometric orthogonal polynomials: Introduction

 The series rearrangement technique combines a connection relation with a generating function, resulting in a series with multiple sums.
-The order of summations are then rearranged and the result often simplifies to produce a generalized (or basic) generating function whose coefficients are given in terms of generalized hypergeometric functions.
-This technique is especially productive when using connection relations with one free parameter, since the relation is most often a product of gamma functions.
-One important class of hypergeometric orthogonal polynomial generating functions which does not seem amenable to our series rearrangement technique are bilinear generating functions.
-The existence of an extra orthogonal polynomial in the generating function, produces multiple summation expressions via the introduction of connection relations for one or both of the polynomials with the sums being formidable to evaluate in closed form.
+The order of summations are then rearranged and the result often simplifies to produce a generalized generating function whose coefficients are given in terms of generalized or basic hypergeometric functions.
+This technique is especially productive when using connection relations with one free parameter, since the relation is most often a product of Pochhammer and $q$-Pochhammer symbols.

+Basic hypergeometric orthogonal polynomials with more than one free parameter, such the Askey-Wilson polynomials, have multi-parameter connection relations.
+These connection relations are in general given by single or multiple summation expressions.
+For the Askey-Wilson polynomials, the connection relation with four free parameters is given as a basic double hypergeometric series.
+The fact that the four free parameter connection coefficient for the Askey-Wilson polynomials is given by a double sum was known to Askey and Wilson as far back as 1985 (see \cite[p.
+444]{Ismail}).
+When our series rearrangement technique is applied to cases with more than one free parameter, the resulting coefficients of the generalized generating function are rarely given in terms of a basic hypergeometric series.
+The more general problem of generalized generating functions with more than one free parameter requires the theory of multiple basic hypergeometric series and is not treated in this paper.

+The coefficients of our derived generalized generating functions are basic hypergometric functions.
+There are many known summation formulae for basic hypergeometric functions (see for instance, \cite[Sections 17.5--17.7]{NIST:DLMF}).
+One could study the special combinations of parameters which allow for summability of our basic hypergeometric coefficients.
+However, in these cases the affect of summability for special parameter values, simply reduces to a re-expression of the original generating function used to generate the generalizations that we present.
+So therefore nothing new would then be learned by this study.